 However times are tough right now, and we're not sure that the Series 7 is $120/£120 better than the Apple Watch SE.
 In day-to-day use we doubt you'd notice much difference between the two.
 The SE isn't quite as advanced as the Series 7, but it more than does the job and, as we've mentioned, the battery life is much better.

 So, which should you choose?
-We think that if you're after a smartwatch as a statement piece then, sure, go for the Watch Series 7.
-But if all you really need is a watch with benefits, it's hard to argue for anything other than the SE; at least for now.
-All this may change when the Series 8 and SE 2 launch, so watch this space.
+We think that if you're after a smartwatch as a statement piece or really think you'll use the extra health monitoring then go for the Watch Series 7.
+But if all you really need is a smartwatch that does its job, it's hard to argue for anything other than the SE.